njmwasmoringa/cli-demo-ussd-savings-app/README.md

 - ### Request for a statement
     A way to request for a deposit and withdrawal statment from a certain date

+## How it works
+run the application from the terminal
+`ruby app.rb`

+Then pick options as presented on the app